EDED2314/MD-CHEM-PTON/_build/html/_sources/tools.md

 Files used to run VASP calculations
 - INCAR: This file describes the input parameters required for different calculations (For example: A molecule will have different parameters than a crystal)
-- KPOINTS: Description of receprocal space
+- KPOINTS: Description of reciprocal space
 - POSCAR: Define the geometry of your system
 - POTCAR: Concatenated pseudopotentials for elements of your system